 The Office of the Ombudsman of Ontario was established in 1975 , under the Ombudsman Act.
 The Ombudsman is an impartial officer of the Ontario Legislature, independent of the government and all political parties, who is appointed by an all-party committee of the Legislative Assembly every five years.

 The Ombudsman is Mr. Paul Dubé , who began his term on April 1, 2016.

-The Ombudsman resolves and investigates more than 20,000 public complaints every year about Ontario government organizations and municipalities, universities and school boards.
+The Ombudsman resolves and investigates more than 20,000 public complaints every year about Ontario government organizations and municipalities, universities and school boards, as well as French language services and child protection services.
 The Ombudsman recommends solutions to individual and systemic administrative problems.
 Read about the Ombudsman’s values, mission and vision, and read about the type of work we do.